+The early years of a child's life play a key role in their cognitive development, social and emotional abilities1.
+According to the World Health Organization (WHO), early childhood development (ECD) refers to the physical, cognitive, socio-emotional, and motor development in the early years of a child's life 2.
+Early adversity (for example, maternal depression, domestic violence, drug abuse, having a single caregiver and poverty) influences genetic expression (phenotypes), which, in turn, affects brain structure and cognitive function and child development.
+The effects of these risk factors are moderated by the intensity, timing and duration of adversity, as well as a child’s reactivity to these factors and associated with developmental delays and chronic health problems, such as coronary heart disease, diabetes and depression later in life 3.
+Compared with children with non-autistic, children with autism have been described as less likely to demonstrate early social-communicative behaviours such as making eye contact, response to parents or others, offering and giving objects, showing and pointing to objects, raising arms to be picked up, less likely to play, imitating, using non-verbal vocalizations communicatively, and more likely to prefer to be alone, which push them to developmental delays 4–6.

-The early years of a child's life play a key role in their cognitive development and socioeconomic characteristics1.
-According to the WHO, Early Childhood Development (ECD) refers to the physical, socio-emotional, cognitive, and motor development in the early years of a child's life22.
-34–6Children begin to learn about the world around them within 5 years of birth and this development refers to the sequence of physical, language, thought and emotional changes,7 which allows them to stay focused, understand and follow directions, communicate with others, and solve increasingly complex problems 1.
+Children begin to learn about the world around them within five years of birth, and this development refers to the sequence of physical, language, thought, and emotional changes,7 which allows them to stay focused, understand and follow directions, communicate with others, and solve increasingly complex problems 1.
 At the early age of prenatal periods to infancy and early childhood, a child’s newly developing brain is highly productive and responsive to change 8.
 This period is the golden period for them to make themselves highly thirsty for learning and physically fit to become a successful and productive person in later life 9.

-Using the data from UNICEF and the World Bank, the Lancet 2007 and 2011 Child Development Series concluded that 219 million children under the age of five fail to achieve their developmental potential each year10.
-The series confirms the links between poverty and inequality in childhood development that are mediated through biological factors, including intrauterine growth restriction, child malnutrition, microbial deficiencies, infectious diseases, environmental exposure, and psychological factors 11.

-Since the turn of the twenty-first century, the interest in ECD has become popular all over the world.
-Developed countries suggest that population-based measures may be helpful in both measuring ECD and predicting later life wellness 1.
-Yet, despite the valuable importance of the ECD, population-based measures have not been readily available to low-and middle-income countries (LMICs) 10.
-It is estimated that more than 200 million children less than five years across the LMICs will not be able to reach their full developmental on-track status due to malnutrition, inadequate stimulation, and other risk factors associated with poverty 13.
+Since the turn of the twenty-first century, the interest in ECD has become popular worldwide.
+Developed countries suggest that population-based measures may help measure ECD and predict later life wellness 1.
+Yet, despite the practical importance of the ECD, population-based measures have not been readily available to low-and middle-income countries (LMICs) 10.
+Using the data from United Nations Children’s Fund (UNICEF) and the World Bank, the Lancet 2016 child development series concluded that 43 percent or an estimated 250 million children under five fail to achieve their developmental potential each year, living in low- and middle-income countries (LMICs) are at risk of suboptimal development due to poverty and stunting 11.
+The series confirms the links between poverty and inequality in childhood development that are mediated through biological factors, including intrauterine growth restriction, child malnutrition, microbial deficiencies, infectious diseases, environmental exposure, and psychological factors 12.

-1112As a developing country like Bangladesh, all kinds of development occur every spare of life.
-Government and non-government organizations are working with a lot of developmental facilities for the child, child parents, and child care-takers to ensure all kinds of rights they deserved 13.
-Creating an innovative foundation for strong development during the early years of life is essential for successful communities, economic productivity, and civil societies.
+In Bangladesh, government and non-government organizations are working with many developmental facilities for the child, child parents, and child care-takers to ensure all kinds of rights they deserved 13.
+Creating an innovative foundation for strong development during the early years of life is essential for thriving communities, economic productivity, and civil societies.
 But most parents in Bangladesh are unaware of this scientific fact, which forms the core of Early Childhood Development.
-UNICEF continues to popularize the concept of ECD, demonstrate policies, strengthen networks and partnerships, as well as provide technical assistance and support 14.
-However, there is as yet a lack of empirical evidence of the mechanisms of the factors associated with early childhood development in Bangladesh.
-Thus, this paper aims to draw the relationship among factors associated with early childhood development in Bangladesh and we try to show the developmental condition of the child in Bangladesh.
+UNICEF continues to popularize the concept of ECD, demonstrate policies, strengthen networks and partnerships, and provide technical assistance and support 14.
+However, there is a lack of empirical evidence of the mechanisms of the factors associated with early childhood development in Bangladesh.
+Thus, this paper aims to draw the relationship among factors related to early childhood development in Bangladesh, and we try to show the child's developmental status in Bangladesh.